 As our kids grew older and more physically capable, comfortable with bigger challenges, and self-confident, we took them exploring slot canyons, including two non-technical, family-friendly slots in southern Utah’s Grand Staircase-Escalante National Monument, and a technical slot canyon that required four rappels in Capitol Reef National Park.

-We rafted and kayaked whitewater rivers like Oregon’s Grand Ronde, Utah’s Green through Dinosaur National Monument, and Idaho’s Middle Fork of the Salmon (to which we have a return trip now scheduled—for which my entire family is very psyched).
+We rafted and kayaked whitewater rivers like Oregon’s Grand Ronde, Utah’s Green through Dinosaur National Monument, and Idaho’s Middle Fork of the Salmon (and we have our third trip scheduled—for which my entire family is very psyched).
 We’ve backpacked and trekked hut to hut in amazing landscapes from the Tetons and Glacier National Park to the Tour du Mont Blanc and Italy’s Dolomite Mountains.
 I regularly take them rock climbing and skiing.

 No, it doesn’t have to be totally hard-core, involve international travel, or cost a small fortune.
 The point is simply to be willing to rise to the challenge of motivating your kids when they’ve grown a little tired of the same old.
 The fact that they want to step up to a higher level of outdoor adventure means you’ve been successful.

 Make your kids want to go again.
 See “The 10 Best Family Outdoor Adventure Trips.”

 No. 6: Recruit Another Family